 - Read more information on BU processing of student personal data

-The approach set out in these privacy notices has been approved by BU’s Major Incident Group as part of the preparations for re-opening BU’s campuses in August 2020.
-Going forward individual decisions on the processing of this information (including decisions on disclosure of information to NHS Test and Trace and/or other public health authorities and decisions on internal use of information) will be taken by Karen Parker (Director of HR Services) or her nominee in respect of staff information and by Mandi Barron (Director of Student Services) or her nominee in respect of student information.
-We will keep our approach under review and change it if required in light of changes to the law or government guidance.
+The approach set out in these privacy notices was approved by BU’s Major Incident Group in 2020.
+Since then, we have continued to keep our approach under review and change it if required in light of changes to the law or government guidance.
+Individual decisions on the processing of this information (including decisions on disclosure of information to public health authorities and decisions on internal use of information) are taken by Karen Parker (Director of HR Services) or her nominee in respect of staff information and by Mandi Barron (Director of Student Services) or her nominee in respect of student information.

 When we refer to “public health authorities”, we mean any organisation with public/government functions in relation to public health.
 This will include Public Health England and any organisation which replaces it or works with it in relation to infection control activities, and local public health authorities.

 The following principles will be applied in making individual decisions about processing of personal data related to Covid-19, i.e. information relating to identifiable individuals:

 - Processing of personal data will be minimised.
 This means that we will only process information in a form which identifies individuals (rather than being anonymised) where this is necessary for the relevant purposes, and we will put appropriate protections in place to minimise potential access to identifiable information.
 The names of individuals will only be shared if necessary.